aaron-grau/curic/sql/homeworks/questions/n_1_buster.md

 ## MUNI Routes, Buses, and Drivers

-Create a hash with each bus as a key and an array of bus drivers as the corresponding value.
+Create a hash with each bus route as a key and an array of bus drivers as the corresponding value.
 E.g. `{'47' => ['Joan Lee', 'Charlie McDonald', 'Kevin Quashie'], 'N Judah' => ['Ed Michaels', 'Lisa Frank', 'Sharla Alegria']}`

 ```ruby